top of page

 1st moment: the expected value

 Next, the first moment measures how a diverse distribution converges toward a central point.
 This is the simplest description of a diverse population.
-This is where a known single, solid white path is drawn through the big block.
+This is where a known single, solid white path (Y1) is drawn through the big block.
 As will be shown in the following Galton Board example, gravity is the great attractor toward the center.
 There are 3 different central point measures, known as the average.
 The different average measures are the 'central tendency' descriptors of a distribution - that is - the mean, median, and mode.
 Each average measure is a little different and their difference gives us clues to consider when applying the remaining moments.

-In general, the degree to which the central tendency measures diverge, tells us the degree to which the distribution is not symmetrical.
+In general, the degree to which the central tendency measures diverge tells us the degree to which the distribution is not symmetrical.
 The central tendency measures give us a clue as to how a single distribution compares to the general diverse distribution standard called the "normal distribution."
 The degree to which central tendency measures diverge describes the degree to which a distribution is or is not normal.
 However, central tendency measures alone are not sufficient to clarify normality.
 That is why more grammar of the other statistical moments is needed to more fully describe our past reality.

 The normal distribution is a natural standard often used as a comparative baseline between distributions.
 This standard originates from the physics of calm, natural environments with independently moving molecules and atoms.
 Normality is that calm, constant-gravity state before excess energy is added to a system.
 That normal-impacting energy may certainly result from human intervention.
 Since humans intervene with many systems, we can expect the three average measures to differ.